aumpierre-unb/InternalFluidFlow.jl/README.md

 Our focus here is a small set of equations that described the phenomenon and are required to solve problems on internal fluid flow.
 Internal flow is a pretty extensive topic in fluid mechanics and there are a lot of important and interesting observations related to it that are not taken into account in this text, because they have no direct impact the computation performed by the functions in this module.

-This text is divided in two main sections: The Theory and The Internal Fluid Flow Module for Julia.
+This text is divided in two main sections: The Theory and The InternalFluidFlow Module for Julia.

 ## The Theory